tenjin/tenjin-react-native-sdk/README.md

 ### Notes:

 On iOS:
-- For AppTrackingTransparency, be sure to update your project `.plist` file and add `Privacy - Tracking Usage Description` <a href="https://developer.apple.com/documentation/bundleresources/information_property_list/nsusertrackingusagedescription" target="_new">(NSUserTrackingUsageDescription)</a> along with the text message you want to display to users.
+For AppTrackingTransparency, be sure to update your project `.plist` file and add `NSUserTrackingUsageDescription` along with the text message you want to display to users.
 This library is only available in iOS 14.0+.
-- For <a href="https://developer.apple.com/documentation/iad/setting_up_apple_search_ads_attribution" target="_new">Apple Search Ads Attribution</a> support, please be sure to upgrade to v1.12.6+ and add the `AdServices.framework` library.
-This library is only available in iOS 14.3+.
+For further information on this, you can check our [iOS documentation](https://github.com/tenjin/tenjin-ios-sdk#-skadnetwork-and-ios-15-advertiser-postbacks)

 On Android:
 You will need to add [Google's Install Referrer Library](https://developer.android.com/google/play/installreferrer/library.html) to your gradle dependencies.
 If you haven’t already installed the [Google Play Services](https://developers.google.com/android/guides/setup) you also need to add it